Lookup/Ibis web service API

 InstitutionMethods im = new InstitutionMethods(conn);

-List<IbisPerson> people = im.getMembers("CS", null);
+List<IbisPerson> people = im.getMembers("UIS", null);

 for (IbisPerson person : people)